Decorative service page background

 Making small, consistent changes to your diet, activity level, and stress management routines can make a significant difference in your symptoms and long-term joint health.
 It’s about creating a supportive environment for your body to function at its best, even while living with a chronic condition.
 These strategies empower you to take an active role in your wellness journey, complementing the care you receive from your health care team.

-Eating an Anti-Inflammatory Diet
+How to Start an Anti-Inflammatory Diet

 The food you eat can either contribute to inflammation or help fight it.
 For RA, focusing on an anti-inflammatory diet is one of the most effective lifestyle changes you can make.
 This means filling your plate with whole foods rich in nutrients, like colorful fruits and vegetables, whole grains, and healthy fats found in fatty fish like salmon, avocados, and nuts.
 These foods contain antioxidants and other compounds that help calm your body’s inflammatory response.